 But for us even, as you go back a decade ago, it was 8% was the figure.
 It’s not that anymore, it’s below that, and I think we might be using 4 or 5% now.

 And if you don’t have a reserve account.
 I would highly recommend that you get one.
 A repair and replacement reserve that you can put your money aside that’s typically where we would say like your short term.

-You can have a short term and a long term if you want.
-Or they can all be the same, it doesn’t really matter how you want to structure that at some place where you can set that money aside.
+You can have a short-term and long-term if you want.
+Or they can all be the same, it doesn’t really matter how you want to structure that at someplace where you can set that money aside.

 And that you have a plan that the money in there is to go for this pump or this tank and this well or this pipe or whatever this set of stuff is, that you have the plan, that somebody doesn’t just see this money and think – oh we can spend this on something else.

 You want to lock it away.
 Yeah, you want to lock it away so that it is not sitting in the budget that looks like oh wow, we’ve got this extra $10,000 we can spend on who knows what.
 Let’s go to a conference or something.

 You want to make sure that you lock it away in some kind of reserve account.
 So if you haven’t done that, I would highly recommend that type of situation so you can have it put aside for a specific purpose.